Understanding The Dangers of Roof Mold

 What Do I Do Now?

-There currently is no cure to eradicate roof algae, only better management where roof replacement is the best choice.
-While the research on the topic regarding the dangers of rooftop fungus, algae, and lichens is scant, experts do agree that fungus should be remediated and water-borne cyanobacteria should be avoided.
+There is currently no cure to eradicate roof algae, only better management, where roof replacement is the best choice.
+While the research on the topic regarding the dangers of rooftop fungus, algae, and lichens is scant, experts do agree that fungus should be remediated and waterborne cyanobacteria should be avoided.
 It’s best to play it safe and get rid of it if you have it.
 Or reach out to the Indoor Air Quality (IAQ) experts at GreenWorks if you suspect your IAQ has been compromised.

 Roof microbials